Top 10 NYC Insider Transportation Tips for WorldPrideJuly 19, 2016 - by Chelsey Grasso

 5. NYC Transportation Tips: Know Your Cross-Streets

-Most cab drivers know the city pretty well, but even so, it’s always good to know your destination’s cross-streets in case a specific address or business isn’t ringing a bell.
-It’s also not a bad idea to have your own GPS system as backup.
-(Many drivers use their own GPS, but not all do, so come prepared.)
+Most cab drivers know the city pretty well, but even so, it’s always good to know your destination’s cross-streets in case they don’t recognize a specific address or business.
+Many drivers use their own GPS as well, but there’s no guarantee.
+It’s also not a bad idea to have your own GPS system open on your mobile device as backup.
+Also, when you’re on the street, it’s much easier to ask a passerby how to get to 5th Avenue and 55th Street rather than rattling off a street address.

 6. NYC Transportation Tips: Take the Express

 Almost every subway line in NYC has multiple trains running on it—a local and an express.
-If you’re looking to get off at a stop that isn’t local, it’s sometimes smarter to wait for an express train instead of hopping on the first local you see.
+If you’re looking to get off at a major stop like Times Square or Canal Street, it’s sometimes smarter to wait for an express train instead of hopping on the first local you see.
+For example, if you’re waiting at Columbus Circle, let the local C train go by, and take the A express to Harlem at 125th Street.
+Also, when you view the subway maps, remember that express stops are marked with white circles and local stops with black circles.
+The express lines in Manhattan are the A, D, Q, 2, 3, 4, and 5 trains.

 7. NYC Transportation Tips: Know Your Taxis, Yellow vs. Green

-If you’re on a Manhattan street waving your hands frantically at dozens of green cabs and feel like they’re completely ignoring you, you’re totally right in that assumption.
+If you’re on a Manhattan street waving your hands frantically at dozens of green cabs, don’t take it personally when they whizz right by you.
 Green cabs are only allowed to pick up customers in the outer boroughs (Brooklyn, Queens, The Bronx, and Staten Island).
 Simply put: if you’re in Manhattan, make sure you’re hailing yellow cabs.
-Once you leave Manhattan, both yellow and green are fair game, no matter what your destination.
+Once you leave Manhattan, both yellow and green are fair game, no matter your destination.

 8. NYC Transportation Tips: Give a Car Service a Shot

 A sea of yellow cabs is an iconic image for the streets of New York City, but sometimes it’s impossibly hard to catch one.
 Rainy days, rush hours, and major events all make taxis scarce.
 Car services such as Carmel or Bridges Limousine will respond quickly, and usually don't charge much more than a cab.
-Uber is another alternative.
+Uber and Lyft are other popular alternatives.
 If you're looking for affordable airport transportation, choose Go Airlink, which offers van shuttle service to JFK, LaGuardia, and Newark.

 10. NYC Transportation Tips: Use Your Feet!

 New York City is a city made for walking.
-Its grid design makes it easy to get anywhere quickly and without a map.
-Diverse neighborhoods stand shoulder to shoulder, especially downtown, where in just a few minutes you can pass from SoHo to NoHo to Chinatown to the Financial District to Tribeca to the Lower East Side.
+Its grid layout makes it easy to get anywhere quickly and without a map.
+Diverse neighborhoods stand shoulder to shoulder, especially downtown, where in just a few minutes you can pass from NoHo to SoHo to Little Italy to Chinatown to the Financial District to Tribeca.
 You see so much more when you walk, so if your feet are up for it, skip the public transportation and take a stroll.